Tax-Efficient Wills

 Other assets can pass tax-free at death too

-Each person can have a Self-Invested Personal Pension (SIPP) or a Small Self-Administered Scheme (SSAS) fund of up to £1,073,000 which may pass tax-free
+Likely you can have a Self-Invested Personal Pension (SIPP) or a Small Self-Administered Scheme (SSAS) fund, which may pass tax-free on death

 More interestingly, the entire value of a Qualifying Non-UK Pension Scheme (QNUPS) may be outside of IHT and the only limit is the amount of the contribution which must be ‘reasonable’